dbossaller/Gait-Analysis-Using-TDA/README.md

 A decision tree classifier implemented in [HGDB_classifcation.ipynb](/HGDB_classification.ipynb) was ~95% accurate in determining if an individual's signal did not match Subject 1's.

 ## To do: ##
-- Subject #2 and Subject #14 present challenges with extracting two periods of an example walking gait for the sample datasets compiled in the [Datasets](/Datasets/) folder.

 - Currently I am only using the z-accelration sensor from the dataset (measuring the ''up and down'' acceleration).
 In order to make this more robust to phones stored in other orientations (such as upside-down in the pocket), we need to implement some kind of PCA to use the x, y, and z accelerations and extract the principal components.
 This will then be more robust.